North East District – Overview

 Typically, we don’t consider requests for the following:

 - Private businesses or individuals.

 - Political, advocacy or lobby groups.

 - Religious activities.

 - Contingency funds or deficit funding (short term retroactive funding for capital initiatives may be considered).

-- Event sponsorships (should apply for branch sponsorship).
+- Event sponsorships (should apply for advice centre sponsorship).

 - Third-party fundraising for a registered charity.